BTC, ETH, ADA, BNB, XRP, SOL, DOT, DOGE, LUNA, UNI By Cointelegraph - Up News Info

 The month of September stayed true to its billing as a historically weak period for cryptocurrencies.
 (BTC) closed the month with a loss of about 7%.
 However, October may bring cheer to the bulls because Bitcoin has risen in six of the past eight years, falling only in 2014 and 2018.

 The bulls started the month on a positive note as bears scurried to close their short positions.
 Data shows that more than $270 million worth of short positions were liquidated within minutes.
-Bitcoin’s enthusiasm was also shared by several altcoins which have surged higher today.
+The enthusiasm for Bitcoin was shared by several altcoins that alsosurged higher on Oct.
+1.

 Disclaimer:Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.